shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise1.md

 9. As we have created the Azure Migrate project key for the Discover and Assessment, you will be accessing the Hyper-V manager in the next tasks to start the discovery process with the help of Azure Migrate Appliance.

-9. Now, to Connect to your on-premises envrionment, Go to **Start** button in the VM, search for **Hyper-V Manager** there and select it.
+10. Now, to Connect to your on-premises envrionment, Go to **Start (1)** button in the VM, search for **Hyper-V Manager (2)** there and select it.
 You will be accessing your infrastructure from the hyper-V manager and will be connecting to the Azure Migrate Appliance VM to start the process of discovery.

     > You can also open the **Hyper-V manager** by clicking on the ![](Images/Icon-hyperv.png) icon that is present in the taskbar.

       ![Screenshot of Hyper-V Manager, with the 'Hyper-V Manager' action highlighted.](Images/upd-hyper-v-manager.png "Hyper-V Manager")

-10. In Hyper-V Manager, select **SMARTHOST<inject key="DeploymentID" enableCopy="false" />**.
+11. In Hyper-V Manager, select **SMARTHOST<inject key="DeploymentID" enableCopy="false" />**.
 You should now see the AzureMigrateAppliance VM and seven VMs that comprise the on-premises SmartHotel application and will be used in next HOLs.

     ![Screenshot of Hyper-V Manager on the SmartHotelHost.](Images/newhypervv.png "Hyper-V Manager")

-11. In Hyper-V Manager, select the **AzureMigrateAppliance** VM, then select **Start** on the right if not already running.
+12. In Hyper-V Manager, select the **AzureMigrateAppliance (1)** VM, then select **Start (2)** on the right if not already running.

     ![Screenshot of Hyper-V Manager showing the start button for the Azure Migrate appliance.](Images/Hyperv2.png "Start AzureMigrateAppliance")

-12. In Hyper-V Manager, select the **AzureMigrateAppliance** VM, then select **Connect** on the right.
+13. In Hyper-V Manager, select the **AzureMigrateAppliance (1)** VM, then select **Connect (2)** on the right.

     ![Screenshot of Hyper-V Manager showing the connect button for the Azure Migrate appliance.](Images/Hyperv3.png "Connect to AzureMigrateAppliance")

-13. Under Connect to AzureMigrateAppliance, click **Connect** and then log into the VM with the administrator password **<inject key="SmartHotelHost Admin Password" />** (the login screen may pick up your local keyboard mapping, use the 'eyeball' icon to check).
+14. Under Connect to AzureMigrateAppliance, click **Connect** and then log into the VM with the administrator password **<inject key="SmartHotelHost Admin Password" />** (the login screen may pick up your local keyboard mapping, use the 'eyeball' icon to check).

     ![Screenshot of the Connect to AzureMigrateAppliance.](Images/upd-E1S13.png)

-14. Launch the **Azure Migrate appliance configuration Manager wizard** using the shortcut available on the desktop (wait for a minute or two, the browser will open showing the Azure Migrate appliance configuration wizard)
+15. Launch the **Azure Migrate appliance configuration Manager wizard** using the shortcut available on the desktop (wait for a minute or two, the browser will open showing the Azure Migrate appliance configuration wizard)

+     > **Note:** If you are prompted with New updates available pop-up when connected with AzureMigrateAppliance VM, just click on View updates and then close the settings panel for now.

     ![Screenshot of the Azure Migrate appliance terms of use.](Images/Migrateappliance.png "Desktop shortcut")

     >**Note**: If you receive a prompt asking for credentials after launching the **Azure Migrate appliance configuration wizard** using the shortcut available on the desktop, please follow the instructions from [here](https://github.com/CloudLabsAI-Azure/Know-Before-You-Go/blob/main/AIW-KBYG/AIW-Infrastructure-Migration.md#1-exercise1---task3---step3) to connect to Azure Migrate appliance configuration wizard.

-15. On opening of the appliance configuration wizard, if a pop-up with the license terms appears, accept the terms by selecting **I agree**.
+16. On opening of the appliance configuration wizard, if a pop-up with the license terms appears, accept the terms by selecting **I agree**.

     ![Screenshot of the Azure Migrate appliance terms of use.](Images/upd-terms.png "Terms of use")

-16. Under **Set up prerequisites**, the following two steps to verify Internet connectivity and time synchronization should pass automatically.
+17. Under **Set up prerequisites**, the following two steps to verify Internet connectivity and time synchronization should pass automatically.

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the first step 'Set up prerequisites' in progress.
 The internet connectivity, and time sync steps have been completed.](Images/upd-prereq.png "Set up prerequisites")

-17. **Wait** while the wizard installs the latest Azure Migrate updates.
+18. **Wait** while the wizard installs the latest Azure Migrate updates.
 If prompted for credentials, enter username **Administrator** and password **<inject key="SmartHotelHost Admin Password" />**.
 Once the Azure Migrate updates are completed, you may see a pop-up if the management app restart is required, and if so, select **Refresh** to restart the app.

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the prompt to restart the management app after installing updates.](Images/upd-refresh.png "New update installed - Refresh")

-18. At the next phase of the wizard, **Check latest updates and register appliance**, paste the **Azure Migrate project key (1)** that you copied from the Azure portal earlier and select **Verify (2)** to verify the Azure Migrate project key.
+19. At the next phase of the wizard, **Check latest updates and register appliance**, paste the **Azure Migrate project key (1)** that you copied from the Azure portal earlier and select **Verify (2)** to verify the Azure Migrate project key.

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the registration with the Azure Migrate project.](Images/azmigrate-04.1.png "Register with Azure Migrate")

-19. Wait for the **Appliance auto-update status** to complete and select **Login**.
+20. Wait for the **Appliance auto-update status (1)** to complete and select **Login (2)**.

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the registration with the login code for the Azure Migrate project.](Images/azmigrate-05.1.png "Azure Migrate login code")